My Review: Adam Driver in Off-Broadway's 'Hold On To Me Darling'

 A late scene reuniting Strings with his long-absent father Mitch (touchingly played by Frank Wood) brings Strings back to reality, even though its naturalistic tone is jarring from all that has proceeded it (and it is awkwardly staged).
 It’s an effectively written scene but it doesn't so much end the play as simply makes it stop.

 Three of the orginal cast members return, including the wonderful Keith Hobbs as Jimmy, Strings’ worshipful personal assistant who is always at the ready, “right on the corner of Beck and Call.”
-Also marlin g the most of all their scenes are Heather Burns as Nancy, the massage therapist and future Mrs. McCrane, CJ Burns as Strings’ half brother and Adelaide Clemens as Strings’ second cousin and another romantic interest.
+Also making the most of all their scenes are Heather Burns as Nancy, the massage therapist and future Mrs. McCrane; CJ Burns as Strings’ half brother; and Adelaide Clemens as Strings’ second cousin who becomes another romantic interest and toss-away..

 Walt Spangler’s turntable utilitarian set design appears to be the same, too, and the script is seemingly close to the original as well.
 Casting Driver is the only major new element — and it’s as if he would single-handedly transform the play.
 He changes it in tone but not necessarily makes it any better.
 You could even say he adds to the feeling of uncertainty with a performance that drifts and some moments that are belabored.